LSFM at the University of Lincoln (UK) celebrates 24 years of our students into graduates

-Lincoln School of Film & Media 2nd Year students can APPLYfor LSFM Industry Mentoring to start in the next academic year (2018-19).
+Lincoln School of Film & Media 1st & 2nd Year students can APPLYfor LSFM Industry Mentoring to start in the next academic year (2018-19).
 Our superb School-Industry opportunity is for 20 selected undergraduates to be mentored by a professional who volunteer their time from the working world.
-Currently mentors are working in BBC TV, radio, film, audio production, at Hello! magazine, in photography and in multimedia jobs from social media to scriptwriting.
-This call-out is especially for LSFM Level 2 students from animation, audio production, film & television, media production and photography to register their interest.Please download and complete this LSFM_MENTORING(2018-19)-Student-Form by Friday 16th March 2018.
+Currently mentors are working in audio production, TV, radio, film, design at Hello! magazine, in photography and in multimedia jobs from social media to scriptwriting.
+This call-out is for LSFM Level 1 and 2 students from animation, audio production, film & television, media production and photography to register their interest.Please download and complete this LSFM_MENTORING-2018:19-StudentForm by Friday 13th April 2018.
 Please return your form to Louise Lawlor via email: email@example.com.

 Please note: Successful applicants will be informed before your student Summer break.
 If you’re selected as a student-mentee you must be available to attend the 1-hour induction on-campus.
 It’ll be on a Wednesday afternoon from 4pm to 5pm (likely to be between Week 5 and Week 8) in Semester A, 2018-19.Continue reading →